AIforTAVI/OutcomesTAVIwithML/README.md

 Conclusions: Machine learning has the potential to improve patient selection and risk management of interventional cardiovascular procedures, as it is capable of making superior predictions compared to current logistic risk scores.

-Herein we make code used in this study available.
+In this GitHub Repository we make code used in this study available.